nodejumper-org/monitoring-tool/README.md

 bash <(curl https://raw.githubusercontent.com/vbloher/monitoring-tool/main/utils/install_node_exporter.sh)
 ```
 ### SSL
-If you would like to set up SLL then use the following instruction
+If you would like to set up SLL then use the following instruction <br>
 Open docker-compose file in text editor and uncomment a part with Caddy service
 ```
   reverse-proxy: